baldurk/renderdoc/CONTRIBUTING.md

 Copyright / Contributor License Agreement
 --------------

-Any code you submit will become part of the repository and be distributed under the [LICENSE.md](RenderDoc license).
+Any code you submit will become part of the repository and be distributed under the [RenderDoc license](LICENSE.md).
 By submitting code to the project you agree that the code is your own work and that you have the ability to give it to the project.
 You also agree by submitting your code that you grant all transferrable rights to the code to the project maintainer, including for example re-licensing the code, modifying the code, distributing in source or binary forms.

 Code Explanation
 --------------